 Maryland Weather: Beautiful week of weather ahead

-BALTIMORE - We are entering a prolonged period of pleasant weather across the Mid-Atlantic, expected to last until the end of this week.
-Following a sunny Sunday afternoon, temperatures will drop to the upper 20s to around 30 degrees under mostly clear skies.
-Monday will begin chilly, but sunshine will prevail throughout the day, pushing highs into the 40s.
+BALTIMORE - We are entering a prolonged period of lovely weather across the Mid-Atlantic, expected to last until the end of this week.
+Before we can enjoy all the sunshine, we have to get you through a very cold Monday morning.
+Clear skies overnight sent temperatures tumbling into the upper 20s and low 30s.
+Blue skies are on deck, allowing most of us to hit 50° this afternoon.

 Tuesday will also see abundant sunshine, with temperatures again reaching the 40s.
 By Wednesday, temperatures are forecast to near 50 degrees under partly cloudy skies, with a slight increase in humidity.